g002alghisi/WPA3-testing-platform/Wireshark/README.md

 # Wireshark
-This folder contains wireshark-related material.
+This folder contains Wireshark-related material.

 ## Launch Wireshark
-In order to properly launch Wireshark, `the sniff.sh` script has been created.
+In order to properly launch Wireshark, the `sniff.sh` script has been created.
-It carries out few operations that allow to properly setup and setdown anything, and in particular to change the state of the wireless card into monitor mode.<br>
+It carries out few operations that allow to properly setup and setdown anything, changing the state of the wireless card to monitor mode automatically.